 If the reader of my blog would like to know the exact species of a plant it is essential to refer to a good flora for identification purposes which also gives the locality and habitat as well as other interesting information.

 Obtaining a local Flora-book is also very much recommended for appreciating plants in your own area.
 I recommend the earlier mentioned ‘Flora of Birmingham and the Black Country’ (2013) and also ‘The Flora of Staffordshire’ (2011).

-I may eventually even include mushrooms, lichens, mosses and seaweeds although these will be a lot more difficult to grow in a garden.
+I may eventually even include mushrooms, lichens, mosses and seaweeds although these will be a lot more difficult or impossible to grow in a garden.
 But once a habitat is made for a main plant, other plants and animals will also be easier to attract and this is how the Dutch ‘Heemtuin’ works.
 For now and the purpose of this blog virtually everything is possible!

-As one of my several voluntary jobs is that of an Editor for the Hardy Plant Society’s Staffordshire Group and Half-Hardy Plants’ Group, I will be using many people’s words from books and the internet as “Why invent the wheel when it is already there”?
+I will be using many people’s words from books and the internet as “Why invent the wheel when it is already there”?

-The main books I use will be:
+Some of the books I use will be: